 (This page is an updated version of what appears on the WSU English Department site here: http://www.libarts.wsu.edu/english/faculty/Campbell.html)

-My book Bitter Tastes: Literary Naturalism and Early Cinema in American Women's Writing will be published by the University of Georgia Press in June 2016.
+My book Bitter Tastes: Literary Naturalism and Early Cinema in American Women's Writing was published by the University of Georgia Press in September 2016.
+I am the associate editor of the Complete Works of Edith Wharton (under contract at Oxford University Press) and the volume editor for The House of Mirth.
+I am the incoming editor of Stephen Crane Studies.

 Literature.
 My research interests include American literature of the late 19th and early 20th centuries, with a special interest in local color or regional fiction, realism, and naturalism.
 My interests include the field of digital humanities, early film, and women's middlebrow fiction of the 1920s (Edna Ferber, Rose Wilder Lane, Dorothy Canfield Fisher).
 Publications include work on Edith Wharton, Frank Norris, Louisa May Alcott, Mary E. Wilkins Freeman, Stephen Crane, William Dean Howells, Theodore Dreiser, Harold Frederic, Jack London, and Sarah Orne Jewett.